-- A structured household survey with refugee tenant households is most appropriate for addressing the research questions related to measuring the housing situation and adequacy, the behaviours and practices of renting and security of tenure, and the financial, social, legal and other barriers to the rental market, needs and preferences. - Structured key informant interviews with rental service providers is suitable for capturing the details of properties and their adequacy and measuring the frequency of practices surrounding security of tenure, the willingness to lease to particular demographic groups, local levels of supply and demand, and the frequency of challenges and limitations related to the rental market. - Semi-structured focus group discussions with refugee tenants will enable the exploration of barriers to the rental market, perceptions of willingness to lease to refugees by rental service providers, and current and potential social tensions surrounding rental market access. - Semi-structured focus group discussions with host communities will allow the further exploration of these topics from the host population perspective. - Semi-structured key informant interviews of national experts can explore overall rental market dynamics, absorption capacities, relationship dynamics between rental service providers and refugee tenants, potential social tensions surrounding access to affordable housing, and past and predicted changes in context. - Semi-structured key informant interviews with organizations working in at the local level (UN agencies, INGOs, NGOs and CSOs) and community leaders can explore previous and predicted changes in context at the local level and the impact on rental markets, local rental market dynamics, potential tensions between the refugee and host communities surrounding the local rental market, and barriers to accessing the rental market that are faced by particularly vulnerable groups. - Semi-structured key informant interviews with government authorities (national and local) can further explore barriers to rental markets, common practices around security of tenure, details on law and regulatory frameworks, and potential social conflicts between host and refugee populations surrounding access to affordable housing.
+- A structured household survey with refugee tenant households is most appropriate for addressing the research questions related to measuring the housing situation and adequacy, the behaviours and practices of renting and security of tenure, and the financial, social, legal and other barriers to the rental market, needs and preferences. - Structured key informant interviews with rental service providers is suitable for capturing the details of properties and their adequacy and measuring the frequency of practices surrounding security of tenure, the willingness to lease to particular demographic groups, local levels of supply and demand, and the frequency of challenges and limitations related to the rental market. - Semi-structured focus group discussions with refugee tenants will enable the exploration of barriers to the rental market, perceptions of willingness to lease to refugees by rental service providers, and current and potential social tensions surrounding rental market access.

+- Semi-structured focus group discussions with host communities will allow the further exploration of these topics from the host population perspective. - Semi-structured key informant interviews of national experts can explore overall rental market dynamics, absorption capacities, relationship dynamics between rental service providers and refugee tenants, potential social tensions surrounding access to affordable housing, and past and predicted changes in context. - Semi-structured key informant interviews with organisations working in at the local level (UN agencies, INGOs, NGOs and CSOs) can explore previous and predicted changes in context at the local level and the impact on rental markets, local rental market dynamics, potential tensions between the refugee and host communities surrounding the local rental market, and barriers to accessing the rental market that are faced by particularly vulnerable groups. - A semi-structured household survey with refugee tenant households with members with mobility disabilities is most appropriate for addressing the research questions related to the housing situation and suitability, the behaviours and practices of renting to persons with mobility disabilities, and the financial, social, legal and other barriers to the rental market, needs and preferences. - Semi-structured key informant interviews with organisations working at the local level with refugees with mobility disabilities (UN agencies, INGOs, NGOs, CSOs) can further explore barriers to rental markets, potential issues surrounding rental to people with mobility disabilities, details on law and regulatory frameworks, and support needs surrounding access to affordable housing.

-In order to satisfy research question seven (how are the rental market capacity and dynamics and the cost and availability of rental property evolving over time?), the assessment will be conducted in two rounds.
-The first round of data collection will be conducted in March to meet the immediate information needs of stakeholders.
-A second round of data collection will be conducted six months after, in August, in order to understand how the market situation and dynamics have changed over time and intending to inform actors to be better equipped to be able to harmonize their programming with the changing context.
-Additionally, datasets on rental prices and availability will be regularly generated and shared (see section 3.3) to allow flexible and future interventions to better identify affordable, adequate rental markets with suitable absorption capacities and inform appropriate transfer values for rental assistance.
+The first round of data collection was conducted in March to meet the immediate information needs of stakeholders.
+The second round of data collection will be conducted in October, to understand how the market situation and dynamics have changed over time and intending to inform actors to be better equipped to be able to harmonise their programming with the changing context (according to RQ 7 on the evolution of rental market capacity and dynamics, cost and availability over time).
+Additionally, datasets on rental prices and availability were regularly generated and shared (see section 3.3) during the first round and will continue to be done so in the second round to allow flexible and future interventions to better identify affordable, adequate rental markets with suitable absorption capacities and inform appropriate transfer values for rental assistance.